-Number of employees Increase (decrease) from previous fiscal year-end Average age Average years of service 773 [44] 153 31.0 years old 2.0 years
+Number of employees Increase (decrease) from previous fiscal year-end Average age Average years of service 792 [43] 19 30.5 years old 2.4 years

-- (Notes) 1.
-Number of employees is the number of working employees (excluding personnel on loan at outside the Company from the Company and including personnel on loan at the Company from outside the Company).
-Annual average number of part-time and temporary employees is shown in brackets. - 2.
-The number of employees grew by 153 people compared to the end of the previous fiscal year.
-This was primarily due to aggressive hiring necessitated by business growth.
+(Note) Number of employees is the number of working employees (excluding personnel on loan at outside the Company from the Company and including personnel on loan at the Company from outside the Company).
+Annual average number of part-time and temporary employees is shown in brackets.

-(11) Major creditors (As of September 30, 2016)
+(11) Major creditors (As of September 30, 2017)